gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

 ERROR:capa:--------------------------------------------------------------------------------
 ```

-There are too many strings to be listed here but some relevant are shown below.
-We can assume based on these that the SW uses multithreading, encrypts files, has a usage info string, has paths hardcoded, executes ESXi commands, uses OpenSSL and possibly asymmetric encryption.
+There are too many strings to list here but some relevant ones are shown below.
+Based on these we can assume that the software uses multithreading, encrypts files, includes a usage information string, has hardcoded paths, executes ESXi commands and uses OpenSSL with possibly asymmetric encryption.

 ```
 $ strings qilin-esxi.elf